TECH7Fox/asterisk-hass-addons/asterisk/DOCS.md

 If you want the add-on to re-download the sounds, you can simply remove the folder from `/media/asterisk` and restart it.

+### Option: `register_ingress_entry`

+Whether to register the ingress entry for the add-on as a Home Assistant entity or not.
+This is useful for the SIP card to avoid needing to manually expose Asterisk's WebSockets interface.

 ### Option: `generate_ssl_cert`

 Enables/disables the generation of a self-signed certificate for use with the SSL interfaces (WSS and TLS).